V4NT-ORG/Cloudflare-Firewall/scripts/IoT/README.md

-# Cloudflare.com-IoT-ufw
+# Cloudflare IoT Firewall
-Block all IoT Scrapers from Exposing your IP Address Behind NOC.org.
+Block all IoT Scrapers from Exposing your IP Address Behind Cloudflare.

 ### Setup
 Assuming that you already have ufw installed (now a pre-installed package in most linux distros), firstly ensure that ufw is not enabled;